 As with everything in life, there can still be too much of a good thing.
 Eating too much garlic (for most healthy people, this is upwards of four cloves every day) can be harmful, and can cause various side effects, from unpleasant to downright dangerous.

-Bad breath and body odour – this is a no-brainer.
+Bad breath and body odor – this is a no-brainer.

-While the allicin in garlic is great for many areas of our health, it also gives garlic its strong and powerful smell, which lingers in the mouth and even in the body, if consumed in unhealthy amounts.
+While the allicin in garlic is great for our health, it also gives it its strong and powerful smell.
+This smell will linger in the mouth and even in the body, if consumed in unhealthy amounts.

-- Nausea; Eating too much garlic can cause nausea and vomiting, particularly when taken on an empty stomach.
+- Nausea; Nausea and vomiting occurs particularly when over-consuming garlic on an empty stomach.

-- Diarrhea; Since garlic works to help your body digest your food and dispose of waste, it works great against constipation.
-However, when taken in disproportionate amounts, its laxative effects can go too far, resulting in diarrhea.
+- Diarrhea; When taken in disproportionate amounts, garlic’s laxative effects can go too far, resulting in diarrhea.

 - Garlic in pregnancy; Because of its strength, pregnant and nursing women should speak to their doctor about safe garlic consumption.
-Garlic has also been known to induce labour, which could be unsafe.
+It can induce labour, which can be unsafe.

-- Blood-thinning/ Bleeding; As mentioned above, garlic does a great job of thinning your blood, which clears your arteries and improves you heart health.
-Yet, this can become dangerous if you are already taking blood-thinning medication, due to it preventing your blood from clotting and healing injuries.
-It’s also best to stop eating garlic two weeks before surgery, as it can interfere with your wounds and prevent them from healing sooner.
+- Blood-thinning/ Bleeding; Garlic thins your blood, which clears your arteries and improves you heart health.
+This can become dangerous if you are already taking blood-thinning medication.
+Garlic can prevent your blood from clotting and healing injuries.
+It’s also best to stop eating garlic two weeks before surgery.
+If you don’t, it can lengthen the time for a wound to heal.

 - Hyphema; This condition, which can cause permanent blindness, is bleeding in the eye chamber between the iris and cornea.
-Over-consumption of garlic can exacerbate this condition, so caution must be taken.
+Hyphema can be exacerbated by over consuming garlic, so caution must be taken.

-Other symptoms of eating too much garlic include allergic reaction (generally characterized by difficulty breathing), inflammation, skin irritation, headaches, and loss of appetite.
+- Other symptoms of eating too much garlic include allergic reaction (characterized by difficulty breathing), inflammation, skin irritation, headaches, and loss of appetite.

 Although care must be taken not to eat too much of it, the benefits of garlic are undeniable.
-If you’re looking for a way to improve your health in a simple, delicious way, try adding a clove or two of garlic to your regular dishes.
+If you’re looking for a simple way to improve your health, try adding a clove to your dishes.
 Not only will they taste better, but your body will thank you for it, too.